 Where to Stay

 I stayed at the Prizeotel, a budget boutique hotel just behind the main train station.
-The location is excellent and the rooms, wifi and staff all good.
-Cheap parking is available across the road so it’s a good spot if you’re road tripping through the region.
+The location is excellent if you’re arriving by train or car and the rooms, wifi and staff are all good.
+Cheap parking is available across the road so it’s a good hotel option if you’re road tripping through the region.